Arnold Mathematical Journal

 The Arnold Mathematical Journal is a quarterly peer-reviewed mathematics journal established in 2014.
-It is organized jointly by the Institute for Mathematical Sciences at Stony Brook University, USA, and Springer Science+Business Media.
-The editor-in-chief is Askold Khovanskii.
+It is organized jointly by the Institute for Mathematical Sciences at Stony Brook University, USA, and Association for Mathematical Research.
+The journal's editor-in-chief is Sergei Tabachnikov.
 The journal is abstracted and indexed in ZbMATH and Scopus.

+The journal is named after the mathematician Vladimir Arnold, with the choice of name intended as "a declaration that the journal should serve to maintain and promote the scientific style characteristic for Arnold's best mathematical works."